‘Tis the Season for Academic Sanctions – What Parents Need to Know

 I think if we all took a stroll down memory lane, we’d remember the one classmate who pulled a senior prank (and got busted), drank a little bit too much cheap liquor during prom (and got busted), or skipped school one or five too many times (and got busted).

-When I take that stroll I remember That Kid being horrified that the administration threatened not to let him walk with his friends for graduation.
-I remember it being a big deal.
+When I take that stroll, I remember That Kid being horrified, and even angry, that the administration threatened not to let him walk with his friends for graduation.
+I remember it being a big deal, both with school administration, teachers and classmates.
 I remember parents not being pleased.

-Now I know it’s a big deal – and exactly how displeased parents can get.
+Now, as an adult, I know it’s a big deal – and I know exactly how displeased parents can get.

 Fast forward, and all these years later I’m a Pittsburgh criminal defense attorney who has represented numerous students in high school and college who needed a little help navigating the academic sanctions process.

-If your son or daughter is facing academic discipline procedures, please know that they can be confusing, and the ramifications severe.
+If your son or daughter is facing academic discipline procedures, please know that they can be confusing, and the ramifications severe and far-reaching.
 Just like you wouldn’t go into a criminal court hearing without a Pittsburgh criminal defense attorney, it might be most wise to solicit the services of an attorney adept in working in the world of academia – and its various disciplinary boards and procedures.

-At Logue Law, we handle enough of these types of cases that we even contract with a local lawyer who has also long served as a school director and who completely understands the ins and outs of student discipline matters.
+At Logue Law, we handle enough of these types of cases that we even contract with a local lawyer who has also long served as a school director and who has in-depth knowledge and understanding of the ins and outs of student discipline matters.